Geisel Library: Design

 The distinctive original building was designed in the late 1960s by William Pereira to sit at the head of a canyon.
 The building's arches, in combination with the design of the individual floors, are intended to look like hands holding up a stack of books.
 William Pereira & Associates prepared a detailed report in 1969.

 Pereira originally conceived of a mushroom-shaped, steel-framed building, but the projected construction and maintenance costs forced him to switch to a reinforced concrete structure.
 This change of material presented an opportunity for a more sculptural design, as well as opening up interior spaces that would have been bisected by steel trusses.
 Prior to construction, a 1/2-scale model of one of the outer columns was built and subjected to various tests.

-It was envisioned that future additions to the original building would form terraced levels around the tower base descending into the canyon.
-In keeping with the original master plan, these are "deliberately designed to be subordinated to the strong, geometrical form of the existing library."
-Within its two subterranean levels are the other library sections as well as study spaces and computer labs.
+The five upper stories (comprising the tower) house collections, individual study space, and group study rooms.
+Within the two-story base are the other library sections as well as study spaces and computer labs.
 The building has been described by Architecture Daily as occupying "a fascinating nexus between brutalism and futurism".
 Its tower rises 8 stories to a height of 110 ft (33.5 m).

-The five upper stories of the tower house collections, individual study space, and group study rooms.
+Expansion

+Within a few years of the library’s opening, it was considered too small.
+Student enrollment had more than doubled, library staff numbers had increased, and the collections had grown so quickly that more than 300,000 volumes had to be stored off-site.

+It was envisioned that future additions to the original building would form terraced levels around the tower base descending into the canyon, with the first of these planned for completion in 1976.
+The expansion project was ultimately funded in 1990, at which point the original plan had been discarded in favor of a subterranean addition onto the front of the library, designed by architect Gunnar Birkerts.
+In keeping with the original master plan, the addition was "deliberately designed to be subordinated to the strong, geometrical form of the existing library".

+During planning in 1968, Pereira was approached to design an annex which would house the Samuel I. Barchas Science Library, a collection of rare historic science books that was planned to be donated to UCSD.
+The proposed building would have been a two-story structure seated to the front right of the main library, with its upper floor being a half-scale version of the tower's center floor.
+The building was rejected for being too small, and the Barchas collection now resides at Stanford University.

 The library entrance is marked by John Baldessari's READ/WRITE/THINK/DREAM, an artwork which is part of the Stuart Collection.
 Geisel Library also features a life-size bronze statue of its namesake and his most famous character, The Cat in the Hat, on the forum level.